wenyin66/RunAnalysis.R/README.md

 The first variable: Activity_ID 1-6, corresponds to Activity_Label
-the second variable: Activity_Label, describes six activities measured the third variable: Subject, indicates the subject being tested or trained the other variables: features measured by the wearable computing device
+the second variable: Activity_Label, describes six activities measured the third variable: Subject, indicates the subject being tested or trained the other variables: The average of the features measured by the wearable computing device, taken by each Activity_ID and Subject.